dawnchan030920/fluent-omp-theme/README.md

-# Fluent oh-my-posh theme
+# fluent-style oh-my-posh theme

-This is the fluent-style `oh-my-posh` theme.
+This is a fluent-style `oh-my-posh` theme.

 ## Screenshot